 For a classic BBQ sandwich that tickles the taste buds, the Smoked Brisket sandwich from Hotbox at Victoria Markets fits the bill.
 The pork is tender and full of flavor.

-Dirty Bagels at Old Spitalfields Market, however, takes it up a notch with juicy pulled pork in a sweet and tangy BBQ that is topped with cheese (melted by a blowtorch) and then piled high on a bagel or brioche bun.
+Dirty Bagels at Old Spitalfields Market takes it up a notch.
+Their juicy pulled pork in a sweet and tangy BBQ sauce is topped with cheese (melted by a blowtorch) and then piled high on a bagel or brioche bun.

 #26 Sushi

-London sushi is offered on a sliding chart from cheap and basic to elaborate and expensive – so there is something for everyone!
+London sushi is offered on a sliding chart from cheap and basic to elaborate and expensive.
+So, once again, there is something for everyone!

 Where To Eat Sushi in London

-On the affordable end of the scale, Eat Tokyo (established in Tokyo, Japan with branches in London and Dusseldorf, Germany) is a popular choice for not just sushi, but good Japanese food in general.
+On the affordable end of the scale, Eat Tokyo (established in Tokyo, Japan with branches in London and Dusseldorf) is a popular choice for not just sushi, but good Japanese food in general.

 #27 Baked Goods, Breads and Donuts

 Whether looking for a small bite of food to eat in London, UK or a deliciously sweet breakfast, Bakeries are the go-to choice.
-Bakeries are often the best places to eat lunch in London, too – as the city’s best bakeries serve sandwiches, as well as sell pastries, donuts and breads.
+Bakeries are often the best places to eat lunch in London, as serve sandwiches, pastries, donuts and breads.

 Best London Bakeries

-You don’t have to walk very far in London to find a bakery showcasing baked goods in a glass display case (and let me tell you, they are hard to resist!).
+You don’t have to walk very far in London to find a bakery showcasing goods in a glass display case.
+Let me tell you, they are hard to resist!

-Our favorite place for fresh, right-out-of-the-oven donuts is Bread Ahead (plus, they have ready-made sandwiches and huge slices of pizza) – and they have several locations in London.
+Our favorite place for fresh, right-out-of-the-oven donuts is Bread Ahead – and they have several locations in London.
 The handcrafted doughnuts at Crosstown also provide a zippy, morning sugar rush.

 #28 Brunch in London

 It’s not always a question of What do they eat in London, but rather When do they eat in London?
-And the answer – at least on the weekends – is mid-day for Brunch.
+And the answer on the weekends is Brunch!
 From cozy pubs to posh rooftop restaurants, Brunch is a huge thing in London.

 Where To Eat Brunch in London